Casting On

 A trick some use to make sure their cast ons aren’t too tight is to cast on to a needle two or three sizes larger than your pattern calls for, then knit onto the appropriate size to make gauge after that.
 Or you could cast on around two needles held together.
 Personally, I don’t recommend this, as I find this option leaves too much yarn in the cast-on edge and makes it all loosey-goosey, which is as bad as being too tight because the edge looks untidy and the fabric you build from it is poorly structured.
 However, you could use it if you’re in a pinch.

-However, if you’re learning without a teacher, I recommend beginning with Knit Cast On anyway, since it starts teaching you the knit stitch while you’re casting on, or Long-Tail Cast On, which is easy to do, creates a well-tensioned edge, and works for a wide variety of projects.
+However, if you’re learning without a teacher, I recommend beginning with Knit Cast On anyway, since it starts teaching you the knit stitch while you’re casting on.
+OR you can start with Long-Tail Cast On, which is easy to do, creates a well-tensioned edge, and works for a wide variety of projects.

 To be honest, until you know what to do with a cast on, it’s not much good to you.
-I recommend you bookmark this page, then come back to it when you’re ready to apply everything in Lesson Nine.
+I recommend you bookmark this page, keep working through the How to Knit lessons, then come back to it when you’re ready to apply everything in “Making a Gauge Swatch”.

 Start with these basic techniques and all-purpose cast ons, which will work for a wide variety of projects.